afsinka/jet_jsp/README.md

 * AJAX request
 * GET/POST request

-In a nutshell, Oracle JET for JSP is just a simple template to make a Java Web Application without any need to other web application or JavaScript frameworks.
+In a nutshell, Oracle JET for JSP is just a simple template to make a Java Web Application without any need to other web application frameworks.